 I set the default configurations for SQL server settings.
-For the DP configuration, I selected install and configure IIS if required by ConfigMgr.
-Rest all other configurations related to DP is set as default.
+For the DP configuration, I selected to install and configure IIS if required by ConfigMgr.
+Rest all other configurations related to DP are set as default.

 There are two ways to check the status of SCCM CB secondary site installation.
 1. ConfigMgrSetup.log in the primary site (not the log file in the remote secondary site).
-2. The other way of checking the status of installation is Show Install Status button in SCCM console ribbon.
+2. The other way of checking the installation status is the Show Install Status button in the SCCM console ribbon.

-The SCCM CB secondary site installation failed in my lab and I retried it and it failed again for the second time.
-When I checked the log file there an error related to .NET 3.5 SP1.
-The prerequisite checking was not completed successfully because it was not able to install .NET 3.1 SP1.
-When you choose to have SCCM install SQL Server Express as part of the secondary site installation, ensure the server meets the requirements to run SQL Server Express.
+The SCCM CB secondary site installation failed in my lab, and I retried it, and it failed again for the second time.
+When I checked the log file, there was an error related to .NET 3.5 SP1.
+The prerequisite checking was not completed successfully because it could not install .NET 3.1 SP1.
+When you choose to have, SCCM install SQL Server Express as part of the secondary site installation, ensure the server meets the requirements to run SQL Server Express.

 CWmiRegistry::WmiOpen: Failed to read key SOFTWARE\Microsoft\NET Framework Setup\NDP\v3.5 on CM02.DWPOC.LOCAL

-Once the secondary site is installed successfully, we could see the status of secondary server as active in the console.
+Once the secondary site is installed successfully, we can see the status of the secondary server as active in the console.